Seed starting is easier than you think.

 But to get the most out of your gardening dollar you cannot beat starting vegetables and flowers from seeds.
 Plus (and this is what motivates many gardeners) you can choose exactly the vegetable variety or much-loved flower that you want.

 In our new video, Tricia walks you through the seed starting process and explains the different equipment options.
-Your major decisions will be:
+Your major decisions will be: when to start your seeds, what to plant them in, and how to provide an environment for germination.

 Still making up your mind?
 Here’s a chart from North Carolina State University with germination times for popular vegetables and flowers.
+Take that germination time and add it to the time the seedling will be reared indoors.

 The date of the last frost in your area is crucial.
 Planting your seedlings outdoors before the last frost typically leads to heartbreak when the seedlings are zapped by a cold snap.
 So please, don’t try to jump the gun on that outdoor planting date.